Skip to content

 Kilian Gerbl

-Kilian Gerbl is Head of Sales for Electrical Oil Services GmbH.
+Kilian Gerbl is Product Line Manager for Electrical Oil Services GmbH.
 He is responsible for all commercial-related topics in Europe – this includes customer relationship management as well as new project and business development.
 His key focus is to expand the EOS activities across Europe and further implement the sustainable EOS Closed-Loop model.

 Tel: +49 151 5351 5373